-For small business owners, nailing down the right logo is a crucial step in the entrepreneurial journey, signaling the transition from an idea on paper to an up-and-running company.
+For small business owners, nailing down the right type of logo is a crucial step in the entrepreneurial journey.
+It signals the transition from an idea on paper to an up-and-running company!

 While a logo is only one part of the larger branding picture, having an idea of what you want before going down the design path will ensure you’re creating something that serves you, your business, and your target audience.

 But first…what is a logo?

 The term “logo” is often used as a catchall to define any emblem a company has designed to visually represent its brand.

 But there are two main categories to logo design:

 - Logos that only consist of type — denoting the name or initials of a company